Marine Parade: Background

+Administration

+Marine Parade has five subzones, which are divisions of planning areas.
+These five are East Coast, Katong, Marine Parade, Marina East, and Mountbatten.
+As of June 2024, Marine Parade is the most populous subzone at 27,140 residents whilst Marina East and East Coast are the least populous with 0 residents.

 Infrastructure

 The main public housing estate comprises 58 blocks of HDB flats.
 The public estate is bisected by the arterial Still Road South that provides access to the major highway, East Coast Parkway, leading to the city area and to Singapore Changi Airport.

+Transportation

-Marine Parade will be served by the Mass Rapid Transit network when its station on the Thomson–East Coast line stage four opens by 2024.
+Marine Parade is served by four Mass Rapid Transit (MRT) stations on the Thomson–East Coast line.
+Two of them, Marine Parade and Tanjong Katong, are directly in the planning area, whilst the other two, Marine Terrace and Katong Park, are at its borders with other planning areas.

 Community Building

 The Marine Parade Community Building was completed in 2000.
 It houses the Marine Parade Community Club and the Marine Parade Public Library.
 Other facilities within the three-storey complex include a 263-seater theatrette, a glass-walled gymnasium, a covered basketball court on the rooftop, an air-conditioned and a sports hall.
+The building has since been demolished, and is receiving a major upgrade.

-Town Centre
+Town centre

 Marine Parade, like other towns in Singapore, is served by a town centre.
-Dubbed Marine Parade Promenade, the centre itself consists of several neighbourhood shops, Parkway Centre and a commercial complex, Parkway Parade, that houses offices and a shopping mall.
+Dubbed Marine Parade Promenade, the centre itself consists of several neighbourhood shops, Parkway Centre and commercial complex namely Parkway Parade with integrates a shopping mall and office tower combined, and a new mall, iMall, located at the junction of Marine Parade Central.